ABI-Software/scaffoldmaker/docs/scaffolds/vagus.rst

 Coordinates
 -----------

-The vagus box scaffold defines the geometric, straight and material coordinates.
+The vagus box scaffold defines geometric, straight and material coordinates.

-The geometric ``coordinates`` field is built using the coordinates supplied by the input file.
+The ``geometric coordinates`` field is fitted to the coordinates supplied in the input file.

-The straight ``coordinates`` field defines a coordinate system with a straight line as vagus trunk, with origin as the top of the trunk and conserving trunk length from geometric coordinates.
-The branches have the same geometry and curvature as in geometric coordinates.
+The ``straight coordinates`` field defines a coordinate system with a straight line as vagus trunk, with origin as the top of the trunk and conserving trunk length from geometric coordinates.
+The branches have the same dimensions and relative directions to their origin on a parent branch or trunk, but are straight.

-The material ``coordinates`` field defines a coordinate system to give permanent locations for landmarks on the vagus.
+The ``material coordinates`` field defines a coordinate system to give permanent locations for landmarks on the vagus.
 It is defined as a straight line as vagus trunk, with origin as the top of the vagus trunk and 1 as the bottom end of the vagus trunk.
 The branches are defined as lines with the same orientation as when they are leaving the trunk.